den-materials/wordpress-lab/README.md

 # Wordpress Lab

-Now that we've learned a little bit about Wordpress, we're going to make a website for **Brian**!
+Now that we've learned a little bit about Wordpress, we're going to make a website for **INSERT PERSON HERE**!

-Brian is a real person - he's a photographer that's looking to rebrand himself as a photojournalist.
-This means a new website that pivots him away from wedding and event photography, and towards serious, news-focused work!

-In this repo, you'll find a `resources` folder with a single document in it.
-It contains instructions for how Brian would like his site to look and function, as well as a link to a Google Drive folder with his photography in it.

-You might notice that Brian's requests are pretty minimal - that's because he's not a designer, and doesn't have an established brand.
-He's counting on you to use your own creativity and problem solving skills to fill in the blanks with something that stands out!
+Everyone needs a website - even if they don't know it yet!
+Your job is to find someone who needs a site, and make them a working rough draft.
+You'll need to collect information on what they want, and deliver a working prototype that they can review!

+If you can't find a person who wants a website, you can make a fictional website for a pretend client.

 To get started:
-1. Study the included materials - Brian's assets, and his design requests.
+1. Study the requests of your new client - make a list or scope doc.
+Anything format works - just make sure you've gathered all neccssary materials!
-1. Find a theme that you think will fit the bill, or hack at the one pre-installed by Wordpress.
+2. Find a theme that you think will fit the bill, or hack at the one pre-installed by Wordpress.
-1. Set up as much of the site as you can in the time you have.
-Keep in mind that Brian is non-technical, and will want to edit this site himself - as a result, you should stay away from hardcoded pages, or large chuncks of HTML in the admin section.
+3. Set up as much of the site as you can in the time you have.
+Keep in mind that Wordpress was designed so that non-technical people can update their websites - so, you should stay away from hardcoded pages, or large chuncks of HTML in the admin section.
 Work **with** Wordpress to maintain non-techinical usability.
-1. Host your wordpress instance on [Heroku](https://ksylvest.com/posts/2014-05-02/deploying-wordpress-to-heroku) or your own hosting account so that Brian can see it.
+4. Host your wordpress instance on [Heroku](https://ksylvest.com/posts/2014-05-02/deploying-wordpress-to-heroku) or your own hosting account so that your client can see it.
 I suggest using [Duplicator](https://wordpress.org/plugins/duplicator/) to easily move your WP instance from one host to another.

-After you're done, Brian will look at everyone's submissions.
-If he likes your site, he'll use it, and you'll be able to add a new project to your portfolio!

 ## Assignment

 Submit a link to your live WP instance.

-You are not expected to deliver a fully-functional finished product - all I want is **a live Wordpress instance that has enough of Brian's requests that you can demo it to him**.
-If your design is picked, you may be able to continue your work with the site afterwards.
+You are not expected to deliver a fully-functional finished product - all I want is **a live Wordpress instance that has enough of your client's requests that you can demo it to them**.

 ## Resources